ptvan/ptvan.github.io/_posts/2020-05-12-Python-GUIs.md

 ### A small example application

 One task that I find easier with a GUI is renaming lots of files in a programmatic way.
-It was fairly straightforward to develop one, as you can see in my [batchRenamer](https://github.com/ptvan/batchRenamer) repository.
+It was fairly straightforward to develop batch file renamer, as you can see in my [repository](https://github.com/ptvan/batchRenamer).

+Setting up `wxPython` was problematic without using Conda, and the documentation is somewhat spotty, so I decided to skip wxpython altogether.